Table of contents

 Running things as a root user is another practice that should send shivers down most admins’ spines.
 Typically, there is no good reason to run things as root.
 It’s almost as bad as typing chmod -R 777 and pressing Enter.

-Fortunately, Kubernetes pod security policies provide an easy way to prevent containers from running as root:
+Fortunately, Kubernetes pod security policies provide an easy way to prevent containers from running as root.
+This aligns with Container security best practices for enforcing least privilege within pods and workloads.

 apiVersion: policy/v1beta1